mhoffrog/onedev-manual/pages/default-assignee.md

 ### Usage Scenario

-Add module custom field and assign issue of particular module to module leader automatically
+Add custom field _Module_ and assign issue of particular module to module leader automatically

 ### How to Set Up